wader/goutubedl/README.md

 API documentation can be found at [godoc.org](https://pkg.go.dev/github.com/wader/goutubedl?tab=doc).

-See [yt-dlp documentation](https://github.com/yt-dlp/yt-dlp) for how to install and what is recommended to install in addition to yt-dl.
+See [yt-dlp documentation](https://github.com/yt-dlp/yt-dlp) for how to install and what is recommended to install in addition to yt-dlp.

 goutubedl default uses `PATH` to find `youtube-dl` or `yt-dlp` (in that order) but can be configured with the `goutubedl.Path` variable.

-Due to the nature of and frequent updates of yt-dl only the latest version is tested.
+Due to the nature of and frequent updates of yt-dlp only the latest version is tested.
 But it seems to work well with older versions also.

 ### Usage